-On the bright side, there is also a group selfie mode where the front camera takes a wider selfie so you can fit in more people in the picture and although it’s not that wide, there is a noticeable difference.
-However, it’s not because of the hardware, rather its a software gimmick from Samsung.
+On the bright side, there is also a group selfie mode where the front camera takes a wider selfie so you can fit in more people in the picture, and although it’s not that wide, there is a noticeable difference.
+However, it’s not because of the hardware; rather, it’s a software gimmick from Samsung.

 The Galaxy S10 is a feature-packed phone that has a very capable camera.
-This is the first triple camera S series flagship from Samsung and we all can agree that it takes pretty amazing shots.
-There are a few ups and downs in the picture quality that we really think shouldn’t have been there in a flagship with this price tag.
+This is the first triple camera S series flagship from Samsung, and we all can agree that it takes pretty amazing shots.
+There are a few ups and downs in the picture quality that we think shouldn’t have been there in a flagship with this price tag.

 The low light photography still needs to improve a lot in the S10 Plus.
-Other than that Samsung should have included at least a 5X lossless zoom if not the 10X.
+Other than that, Samsung should have included at least a 5x lossless zoom, if not the 10X.
 Other than that, the way S10 Plus handles direct light sometimes is very disappointing.